What is The Raised Hand?

 Higher education in the twenty-first century is both beset by an unprecedented number of challenges, and is still one of the most crucial and dynamic institutions in modern societies.
 The Raised Hand’s editorial board, comprised of leaders and staff in the Christian study center movement, would like to join in the task of helping universities fulfill their missions in these challenging times.
 Each day dozens of Christian study centers serve the unique, embodied, contextual needs of campus communities across the country.

-The Raised Hand is a joint effort of Christian study centers to host a larger conversation, one that raises questions, prompted by our unique vantage point on higher education.
+The Raised Hand is a joint effort of Christian study centers, supported generously by the Consortium of Christian Study Centers, to host a larger conversation that raises questions prompted by our unique vantage point on higher education.
 These questions, each of which will be the focus for an entire academic year, are ones that either are not being asked or are being answered in ways that need deeper scrutiny.

 We recognize the questions we raise are complex, with no easy answers.
 We seek to begin discussions, not to settle arguments.
 Nevertheless, our goals are clear: to help form people holistically, to shape thought on academic and societal topics through a Christian lens, and to advocate for a pluralistic ethos in higher education that makes room for Christian thought alongside other traditions.